AI pressure has become a leadership question

 Ongoing counsel for CEOs, founders, boards, product leaders, and technology executives making strategy, AI, product, or operating-model decisions.

-Hands-on senior capacity when the company needs leadership now, but a permanent role, team shape, or operating model is still forming.
+Temporary C-level or senior executive coverage when the company needs leadership now, but the permanent role, team shape, or operating model is still forming.

 Focused sessions that translate technology pressure into choices, risks, ownership questions, and business implications.